 - Validation of the number of hours of nursing practice completed post-baccalaureate as part of a supervised academic program submitted on provided form.*

-- Validation of the number of years of specialty practice experience by employment completed post-master’s (employer(s) signature submitted on provided form.).**
+- Validation of the number of hours of nursing practice completed at the post-master's level as verified by employer(s) signature submitted on provided form.**

 - Current curriculum vitae.

 - Written essay addressing your goals related to doctoral education in nursing, including description of a practice research interest.

 - Current, official, satisfactory Criminal Background Check results from the state in which you reside and any other state lived in during the past ten years.

 *Hours in practicum or clinical completed post-baccalaureate as part of a supervised academic program are counted toward the requirement of 1,000 practicum hours for completion of the DNP degree.
 A minimum of 400 practicum hours must be completed in the DNP Program.